Web standards

 • Website owners are responsible for ensuring their web content meets accessibility, security, and identity standards, even when outsourcing website work

-• The Web Service is responsible for hosting, WordPress Theme maintenance, Theme iterations, site performance, WordPress plug-in functionality and maintenance, content strategy training, questions, status communications, and support for all websites using the UCSC WordPress theme as outlined in the UCSC WordPress Service Level agreement.
+• The Web Service is responsible for hosting, WordPress Theme maintenance, Theme iterations, site performance, WordPress plug-in functionality and maintenance, content strategy training, questions, status communications, and support for all websites using the UCSC WordPress theme as outlined in the Terms of Use: UCSC WordPress and UCSC WordPress Service Level agreement.

 • Any development outside of the standard UCSC WordPress theme, while hosted on UCSC servers, is considered custom development.
 In this situation (example: use of a different theme,) Website Owners will be responsible for the ongoing functionality, support, maintenance, development, security, updates, accessibility, and identity standards for their Content Management System, and associated themes and plug-ins.